we can help

 They should ask questions like.
 "OK, well, why do you like Gong's strategy?
 How is your ICP different than Gong's ICP?
 How is your sales cycle different than theirs?
 Do you think your goals are the same?" etc.”

-Alli Tunnel, Senior Growth Marketing Manager at Teal
+-Alli Tunnel, Senior Growth Marketing Manager at Teal

 Recommended Reading: Google Search Console: 3 Content Metrics That Matter For SaaS Marketers